nextgis/docs_toolbox/source/webmap2qgis.rst

-Web map into QGIS project
+Web Map into QGIS project
 =======================
-The tool works with Web GIS data: converts vector layers and its styles from any chosen web map into QGIS project and GeoPackage file.
+The tool works with Web GIS data: converts vector layers and its styles from any chosen Web Map into QGIS project and GeoPackage file.

 Inputs:

-* Web GIS address – URL of the Web GIS, containing target web map.
+* Web GIS address – URL of the Web GIS, containing target Web Map.
 For example, https://demo.nextgis.com.
-* Web map ID - numeric value, ID of the Web GIS resource (web map) to be converted into QGIS project.
+* Web Map ID - numeric value, ID of the Web GIS resource (Web Map) to be converted into QGIS project.
 * Login – Web GIS user login.
 * Password – Web GIS user password.
+* Extent - by default, the extent of the Web Map is used.
+You can enter a different extent in EPSG:4326.
+Format: bottom, left, top, right (South, West, North, East).
+Separate by comma.
+Example: ``54.5, 102.5, 59, 116``.

 Outputs: